Alejogb1/job-board/blog-data/how-can-recurrent-neural-networks-be-converted-to-bidirectional-recurrent-neural-networks.md

 id: "how-can-recurrent-neural-networks-be-converted-to-bidirectional-recurrent-neural-networks"
 ---

-Okay, let's tackle this.
-It's something I've actually had to implement more than a few times during my days architecting various natural language processing systems.
+,  It's something I've actually had to implement more than a few times during my days architecting various natural language processing systems.
 The shift from a standard recurrent neural network (RNN) to a bidirectional RNN (BiRNN) isn't conceptually difficult, but it does involve a few crucial considerations.
 Fundamentally, a BiRNN offers a more complete picture of the input sequence by processing it in both forward and backward directions.
 This, naturally, enriches the context information available to the network.

 A standard RNN, as you likely know, processes a sequence, say a sentence, from left to right.
 At each time step, it receives the current input and a hidden state from the previous time step, outputs a new hidden state, and potentially a prediction.
 The issue with this single-directional approach is that it fails to leverage any information occurring *after* the current input in the sequence.
 This is where the bidirectionality comes in handy.